strategineer/personal-website/content/bin/rpg/glogm/index.md

 2. When half the side has been incapacitated or killed.
 3. If some particularly frightening or spectacular effect occurs.
 Roll 2d6.
 If the result is over the creatures' Morale score, the creature attempts to retreat, surrenders, or panics.
 Morale can be adjusted (unless 2 or 12) by situational bonuses.

-# Death & Dismemberment Table
+# Injuries, Death & Dismemberment

 ## Death and Dismemberment Roll